dalemusser/cloudnode/aws_install_node_express_ec2.md

-## Install Node/Express App on EC2 Instance
+# Install Node/Express App on EC2 Instance

 This document describes installing a node/express app on an AWS EC2 instance.

+## Login to AWS EC2 Instance

 Login to the server using Terminal and ssh.